-104 Dental Morphology (1)
+104 Dental Morphology (2)

-Through lecture and demonstration, the morphological characteristics and development of the teeth and oral structures are presented.
+Open to enrolled students in Dental Hygiene.
+(First Semester) Through lecture and demonstration, the morphological characteristics and development of the teeth and oral structures are presented.
 Emphasis is on comparative crown and root anatomy.
-Some drawing and wax carving of teeth may be required.

 105 General Pathology (2)